tektutor/devops-april-2021/Day3/README.md

 ssh -p 2002 root@localhost
 ```

-You need type 'yes' when it prompts for 'Do you want to connect' question.
+You need type 'yes' when it prompts for 'docker run -d --name ubuntu1 --hostname ubuntu1 -p 2001:22 tektutor/ansible-ubuntu
+' question.

 The expectation here is, ssh shouldn't prompt for password as we are using key-pair for login authentication.